by Duyeon Kim [contact information]

 Claimed Objective: Deter a U.S. invasion and hostile policy against it, such as U.S. sanctions and joint military exercises with South Korea.
 Pyongyang believes the United States desires regime change.

 Apparent Objective: Regime survival and recognition as a nuclear power.
-The regime believes that its nuclear and ballistic missile programs enhance its security and diplomatic position (1) domestically as a demonstration of strength against hostile Americans and (2) internationally as a bargaining chip and means to be treated as equal to nuclear weapons states.
-The regime has recently revised its constitution, which now refers to North Korea as a nuclear weapon state, a status that is only granted to the five states that possessed nuclear weapons at the time of the signature of the 1968 Nuclear Non-Proliferation Treaty: the United States, the Soviet Union (now Russia), China, France, and the United Kingdom.
-Pyongyang also appears to aim to miniaturize a nuclear warhead and mount it on a long-range ballistic missile.
+The regime believes that its nuclear and ballistic missile programs enhance its security and diplomatic position (1) domestically, as a demonstration of strength against hostile Americans, and (2) internationally, as a bargaining chip and means to be treated as equal to nuclear weapons states.
+The regime has recently revised its constitution, which now refers to North Korea as a nuclear weapon state, a status that, in the international arena, is only granted to the five states that possessed nuclear weapons in 1968, when the Nuclear Non-Proliferation Treaty was opened for signatures (the United States, the Soviet Union (now Russia), the United Kingdom, France, and China).
+Pyongyang also appears to be pursuing the ability to miniaturize a nuclear warhead and mount it on a long-range ballistic missile.

 Confirmed – Yongbyon (pilot plant).
 In November 2010, Pyongyang unveiled a pilot uranium enrichment plant to American scientist Siegfried Hecker.
-It is widely believed to be a cover for its clandestine uranium enrichment programs, and unintended for peaceful nuclear energy generation.
+It is widely believed to be a cover for its clandestine uranium enrichment programs, and not intended for peaceful nuclear energy generation.
 Other sites are believed to be hidden.

 - Stockpile: Unknown.
 It is virtually impossible to verify enriched uranium stockpiles from a technical standpoint.

 • Various open and diplomatic sources.